 Although some people think that living near high-voltage power lines is hazardous to one's health, ongoing studies of the transient field effects produced by these lines show their strengths to be insufficient to cause damage.
 Demographic studies also fail to show significant correlation of ill effects with high-voltage power lines.
-The American Physical Society issued a report over 10 years ago on power-line fields, which concluded that the scientific literature and reviews of panels show no consistent, significant link between cancer and power-line fields.
-They also felt that the "diversion of resources to eliminate a threat which has no persuasive scientific basis is disturbing."
+The American Physical Society issued a report over 20 years ago on power-line fields, and additional studies since that time show no consistent, significant link between cancer and power-line fields.